IsraelAzoulay/MeteoMate/README.md

 - **Responsive UI**: Designed to work seamlessly on both desktop and mobile devices.
 - **Logging**: Captures request information in MongoDB for analytics and monitoring purposes.
 - **Dockerized**: The application, along with it's unit and integration tests, is containerized using Docker, ensuring consistency across various environments and testing phases.
-- **Kubernetes Ready**: Deployable on Kubernetes clusters for scalable and resilient operations.
+- **Kubernetes orchestration**: Deployed on Kubernetes clusters for scalable and resilient operations.
 - **Infrastructure as Code**: Managed using Terraform and Helm for consistent and reproducible infrastructure provisioning.

 ## Prerequisites